Joeboy/oxynth/README.md

 - I'm fairly inexpert at electronics, Rust and audio synthesis, maybe this simple guide will be helpful for other inexperts.
 If you're looking for something advanced or expert, look elsewhere!
-- I still need to finish fixing some stuff up and documenting it.
-These instructions should work OK already though
 - Some of the code is LLM-assisted.
 In particular the default `synth.rs` was pretty much all spat out by an LLM.